 - Teacher-student relationships

 - Classes

 - Curriculum

-- Responsive Instruction
+- Responsive instruction

 - Teaching strategies/methods

 - Academic expectations

 - Behavioral expectations

-- In what ways do teachers foster relationships with students in the film? - What can you infer about classes at this school?
+- What do you notice about teaching and learning at the school in the film? - In what ways do teachers foster relationships with students in the film? - What can you infer about classes at this school?
 Curriculum?
-Teaching strategies and methods?

-• What is expected of students, academically and behaviorally?
+Teaching strategies and methods? - What is expected of students, academically and behaviorally?
 What kinds of expectations support developmentally and culturally responsive practices?